muratk5n/thirdwave/en/README.md

 ---

-Stronger unions gives the left better institutional muscle 4 politics.
+Stronger unions provides better institutional muscle to the left 4 politics.
 Can't have bunch of random people running around jumping up and down 'protesting', dancing on TikTok and hope there'll be a change.
 Organization, leadership is key.